HumanCellAtlas/dcp-community/charters/UploadService/charter.md

     * Technical UX review with data wranglers and product iteration based on feedback
 * Dependencies
     * User-defined jobs to validate files
-    * Ingestion service (or other client) to track job state, run validations, and submit data
+    * Ingestion service (or other client) to track job state, request validations, and submit data

 ## Out-of-scope
 * A UI that replicates the features in the DCP ingestion service